 So what microphones are used in the Joe Rogan Experience Podcast?
 The microphones used in the Joe Rogan Experience podcast are multiple models of the Shure SM7B.
 The Shure SM7B is a dynamic moving coil microphone with a cardioid polar pattern.

-The Shure SM7B is featured on My New Microphone’s 50 Best Microphones Of All Time.
+The Shure SM7B is also featured in the following My New Microphone articles:

 *The SM7B is the microphone used in the JRE as of the writing of this article*